sloscal1/PFS-NEAT/README.md

 When the script terminates, you will find a directory called Output, and there will be a .txt file inside a few more directories that corresponds to the output of the run.
 Since these algorithms are stochastic, general performance values should be obtained by running these algorithms many times and averaging the results.

 #Contents#
-* `src` Self-explanatory, check out the javadocs for more details.
+* `src` self-explanatory, check out the javadocs for more details.
-* `lib` Also self-explanatory, these are all freely available on the web, but included here for ease-of-use.
+* `lib` also self-explanatory, these are all freely available on the web, but included here for ease-of-use.
-* `properties` Contains template properties files for running all combinations of input
+* `properties` contains template properties files for running all combinations of input
-* `tracks` Contains track descriptions for the RARS environment.
+* `tracks` contains track descriptions for the RARS environment.
 The publications describing PFS-NEAT and SAFS-NEAT use fiorano, but clkwis is another popular choice in related work.
+* `DPB_transitions` contains trajectory data for the JAAMASSensors and Stored irrelevant sensor types for the DPB environment(see below).
+* `RARS_transitions` same as `DPB_transitions` except for the RARS environment.
-* `run.bash` Is a simple script to help demonstrate how to run these algorithms.
+* `run.bash` is a simple script to help demonstrate how to run these algorithms.
-* `README.md` Is this file!
+* `README.md` is this file!

 #Properties File Descriptions#
 Each properties file contains a list of key value pairs written like `key=value`, one per line.
 Most of the properties hail from ANJI, and you should consult that documentation for more detailed descriptions on how to set those values.
 Here we will describe the new properties that we have added or must be altered for our methods: